primeXXIX/Web_Scraper_102/README.md

 ## Description
 "Web scraping is a technique in data extraction where you pull information from websites."

+Goals:

+- User can paste a link and select images or links.
+If the user selects robots, it redirects to shitty robots reddit page
+- Functionally: The scraper currently returns JSON, and we want to take that data and format it into a webpage

 ## Specifications

 Using https://scotch.io/tutorials/scraping-the-web-with-node-js as a resource, optionally with the same libraries, preferably explore alternative libraries that will still allow you to accomplish the same end result.